Salt Substitutes And Trying To Make Your Food Taste Salty Should Not Be Your Only Goal

 By Debbie Benson

 Using salt substitutes to make food taste salty should not be your only goal.
 When eating a low sodium diet, you need flavor too.
 You will need to learn how to get rid of bland food.
-This includes learning how to increase flavor by using salt-free seasonings, fresh herbs, fresh vegetables, citrus and fruits, all kinds of vinegar, different cooking techniques and following good low sodium recipes.
+This includes learning how to increase flavor by using freshly ground pepper, salt-free seasonings, fresh herbs, fresh vegetables, fruits and citrus, all kinds of vinegar, flavors with a zip like chilies, different cooking techniques and following good low sodium recipes.

 When first trying to eat without salt, your food tastes bland.
 You miss the salt as this is the flavor you are used to.
 Your taste buds need time to re-train themselves to taste the food and not just the salt.
 For many, it will take several weeks to several months to accomplish this.
 Don't cheat with the salt shaker and the taste bud changes will happen and the changes will happen quicker.

 Many doctors tell their patients "No salt substitutes".
 That's because most salt substitutes are made of potassium chloride.
 Much of the heart and blood pressure medication today is potassium based.
 Also, you might be supplementing with a potassium product.
 The doctors monitor you closely, in the beginning, to make sure your medications and potassium are in the right balance.
 If you add potassium chloride from salt substitutes you could throw off the benefits and be getting too much of this potassium chloride which can adversely affect your heart rate.